Low intensity Interventions (Step 2)

 Eye Movement Desensitisation Reprocessing (EMDR)

-The service has a small number of clinicians who are qualified in EMDR, which is a recommended treatment for people who have post traumatic stress disorder (PTSD) but can be used with other difficulties.
+The service has a small number of clinicians who are qualified in EMDR, which can only be used with people who have a formal diagnosis of post traumatic stress disorder (PTSD).
 This treatment is a highly effective method that uses eye movements and other methods to help the person to process traumatic experiences.
 It can also be highly effective with a range of other problems, particularly where there is a ‘traumatic’ image which might have precipitated or be involved in maintaining someone’s difficulties.
 However, at present the NICE guidelines have only recommended this method with PTSD.

 Wellbeing workshops and group treatments